 5. Keep Your Listings As They Are

-Although arguably the riskiest choice, keeping your listings as they are can work for short trips where you’re planning to periodically check in on business.
+Although arguably the riskiest choice, keeping your listings as they are can work for short trips where you’re planning to periodically check in on the business.
 That said, it’s important to keep customer service in mind and maintain timely communication and fulfillment.
 If a purchase is made, be sure to get in touch with the buyer to let him/her know their shipment may be delayed since you’re out of town.

 At the end of the day, no one knows your business and customer’s needs better than you, so use these to determine the best vacation plan.
-Try testing a method while on a shorter trip, and modify until you find a good fit.
+Try testing a method while on a shorter trip, and modify it until you find a good fit.

 Check out our latest BULQ breakdown to learn more about summer sourcing strategies to help keep your business ahead this season